GaloisInc/argo/docs/SAW.rst

 SAW allows one to direct a verification task using a proof script, which is simply a sequence of proof tactics to apply.
-Very commonly, the proof script provided in a verification task is simply an instruction to use an external SAT/SMT solver such as ABS, Yices, or Z3.
+Very commonly, the proof script provided in a verification task is simply an instruction to use an external SAT/SMT solver such as ABC, Yices, or Z3.

 A proof script is represented as a JSON object with a single field: